Hypobranchial gland: Anatomy and function

 In the aculifera the hypobranchial glands are referred to as "mucus tracts" and occupy a posterior position in the body.

-Bacterial Community
+Bacterial community

-In a study done on individuals from the species Dicathais orbita, a member of the Muricidae family, it was found that the bacterial community of the hypobranchial gland was highly specialized; The community was dominated by two genera: Mycoplasma and Vibrio, which are known to contain biosynthetic species.
+In a study done on individuals from the species Dicathais orbita, a member of the Muricidae family, it was found that the bacterial community of the hypobranchial gland was highly specialized; the community was dominated by two genera, Mycoplasma and Vibrio, which are known to contain biosynthetic species.
 These bacterial communities were compared to the foot of the individuals which had a larger variety of bacterial inhabitants.

 Toxins

 Some extracts from the hypobranchial gland have shown some toxic effects on human granulosa cells, cells inside the ovaries.
 These extracts can affect the hormone production of the reproductive system.
 As for all toxins, the effect is dependent on the dose and length of exposure to these extracts.

 Human use

-Tyrian Purple
+Tyrian purple

-There have been studies on some species within the family Muricidae, because in those species this gland secretes the precursor to the historically important natural dye, Tyrian purple.This dye has potential origins in history as early as 2000 BC in some areas of Europe and Asia.
-Due to the expensive process of dying fabrics with the hypobranchial grands of mollusks, Tyrian purple dyed fabrics were considered a symbol of wealth and royalty throughout much of history.
+There have been studies on some species within the family Muricidae, because in those species this gland secretes the precursor to the historically important natural dye, Tyrian purple.
+This dye has potential origins in history as early as 2000 BC in some areas of Europe and Asia.
+Due to the expensive process of dying fabrics with the hypobranchial glands of mollusks, fabrics dyed Tyrian purple were considered a symbol of wealth and royalty throughout much of history.
 It is synthesized from the dye precursor 6-6 dibromoindigo.